Home » How To » How to Run Command Prompt Commands with Desktop Shortcut

 C:\Windows\System32\cmd.exe /k ping google.com

 If you want to, you can also run multiple commands using the same desktop shortcut.
-All you have to do is modify the above command a little bit.
+For that, you have to modify the command like so:

 C:\Windows\System32\cmd.exe /k FIRST_COMMAND & SECOND_COMMAND

-Do keep in mind that when you execute multiple commands, the Command Prompt will execute the commands one after the other and not simultaneously.
+Keep in mind that when you execute multiple commands with the same desktop shortcut, the Command Prompt will execute the commands one after another, not simultaneously.

 Note: The above method cannot execute commands that require admin rights.
 For that, create a shortcut with admin rights to run programs as an administrator.